Not One-Size-Fits All: The Unique Needs of Young and Elderly Breast Cancer Survivors

 By BCRF | March 30, 2022

 This is the second blog in BCRF’s three-part series, Thrivership After Breast Cancer.
 BCRF is exploring the nuances and realities of breast cancer survivorship: the emotional and physical challenges of the disease, the lingering effects of treatment, the latest in research to improve thrivers’ quality of life, and more.
-Read part two and part three.
+Read part one and part three.

 More and more women and men are surviving breast cancer.
 Currently, there are an estimated 3.8 million breast cancer survivors in the United States.
 While breast cancer incidence rates continue to rise, the number of survivors is increasing as early detection and treatments improve, leading to longer survival.
 As the number of breast cancer thrivers grows, so does the necessity of research into challenges they face.